hilch/ac_invlib/README.md

   * use data modules
   * read and write parameters via service channel
   * use symbolic names instead of numbers for parameters
-* logging parameters (similar to ACOPOS network command trace)
+* logging parameter actions and errors on CPU (similar to ACOPOS network command trace)

 # Directories: